dagger/dagger/docs/guides/bnzm7-extensions.md

 ## Overview

-This document explains how to write an API extension for Dagger.
+This guide explains how to write an API extension for Dagger.

 ## SDK-specific guides